 Solo travel is something I firmly believe is something everyone should try at some point in their life.
 There's no better way to get to know who you are as a person than by spending time with yourself away from the distractions of life.

-Over the four years I've been traveling, I've been fortunate to experience solo travel, couple travel, and travel with friends.
+Over the six years I've been traveling, I've been fortunate to experience solo travel, couple travel, and travel with friends.
 Which is my favorite?
 They all have pros and cons, but I'll always be fond of solo travel.

 In fact, despite now traveling with my boyfriend, I aim to spend several months of the year traveling alone so that I can get my solo travel fix.